 Under the assumption that the average ground clutter level is known, it can be used to monitor any changes in the radar data chain.
 T/R limiter degradation can specifically be detected due to its distinct signature at close range (Rinehart 1978, Silberstein et al. 2008, Mathijssen et al. 2018).
-Because the reference is known to be not entirely constant and not accurately known in absolute terms, such methods can only be used for trend analysis, and are currently applied operationally only to some radars.
+Recently it has been shown that a peculiar "bright" scatterer within a high range resolution radar bin can be effective for monitoring the spectral and polarimetric signals of a dual-polarization radar (Gabella 2018).
+In order to be "bright", a near-range point target with deterministic backscattering properties should be hit by the antenna beam axis.
+An example is the 90 m tall metallic tower located on Cimetta, at 18 km range and at the same altitude as the Monte Lema radar: it gives an impressive equivalent maximum radar cross section of the order of 43.2 dB square meters.
+However, because the reference is known to be not constant nor perfectly stable, such methods can only be used for trend analysis, and are currently applied operationally only to a few radars.